Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Introduction

 This Letter is organized as follows.
-In \autoref{sec:sims} I describe the numerical simulations, the clustering method used to extract SNRs from the simulations of \citet{Beattie2025_SLK41}, and the definitions of the Fourier power spectra used in my analysis.
-In \autoref{sec:generation_of_vorticity} I provide an analytical prediction for the scaling between the vorticity–baroclinic interaction spectrum and the incompressible mode spectrum, assuming that baroclinicity directly sources vorticity at the SNR scale.
-I show that this relation holds in the SNR models and that the incompressible velocity spectrum follows $k^{-3/2}$ at the SNR scale.
-In \autoref{sec:evidence_for_instability} I provide evidence that the structure of the fractal layer is driven by a thin-shell-type instability.
-Finally, in \autoref{sec:summary_and_conclusions} I summarize the work and discuss the broader implications of my results for SNe-driven turbulence in galaxies.
+In \autoref{sec:sims} I describe the numerical simulations, the method used to extract SNRs from the simulations of \citet{Beattie2025_SLK41}, and the definitions of the Fourier power spectra used in my analysis.
+In \autoref{sec:generation_of_vorticity} I provide an analytical prediction for the scaling between the vorticity–baroclinic cospectrum (the driving spectrum) and the incompressible mode spectrum, assuming that baroclinicity directly sources vorticity at the SNR scale.
+I show that this relation holds in the SNR models and that the incompressible velocity spectrum follows $k^{-3/2}$ at the SNR scale, and the spectrum that drives the turbulence, $k^{3/4}$.
+In \autoref{sec:evidence_for_instability} I provide an analytical model for how the baroclinic-generated modes are shed from the surface of the thin shell, providing a criterion based on the 2D confinement timescale and the three-dimensionalization timescale.
+I show SNRs that are close to their cooling age are the most efficient at generating and shedding turbulence into the surrounding medium.
+In this section, I also perform a full characterization of the spherical harmonics of the radial fluctuations of the layer, which indicates that the thin shell supports 2D turbulence.
+Finally, in \autoref{sec:summary_and_conclusions} I summarize the key results and discuss the broader implications of my results for SN-driven turbulence in galaxies.